It may not be the best part of being a freelancer, but accounting and invoice template management is an essential part of running your own business.

 In our list, you’ll learn about 10 great options to use instead of Xero, helping you tackle the important work of managing your accounting and finances.

 An accounting tax assistant allows you to track expenses, including the ability to import expenses from your credit cards or bank.
 It will help you find tax deductions automatically, give you profit and loss reporting, provide quarterly estimated tax and annual filing reminders, and allow access by your accountant to make tax time easy.
+It's the perfect app to track receipts for taxes.

 With the ability to work in 180 different currencies, your freelance business can be truly international.
 More than 200,000 freelancers and agencies have trusted Bonsai to date - are you ready to sign up for a free trial?